lukso-network/network-genesis-deposit-contract/README.md

 function supportsInterface(bytes4 interfaceId) external pure returns (bool);
 ```

-This function implements the function supportsInterface() which is needed for the ERC165 standard.
-It checks if the interface ID passed in matches the interface ID for ERC165 or the interface ID for IDepositContract.
+The `supportsInterface` is required by the ERC165 standard.
+It checks if a given interface ID is either the interface ID for ERC165 or the interface ID for the IDepositContract

 ### `deposit_count` public state variable

-This state variable called `deposit_count` is used to store the number of deposits that have been made.
+The `deposit_count` state variable is used to store the number of deposits that have been made.
 Since the variable is public, it comes with a getter that will return the number of deposits .

 ### `owner` public immutable variable